timbold/loom/README.md

 * `iconPath,lat,lon[,size]` – place an SVG icon from `iconPath`.
 The optional `size` also defaults to `200`.

-Landmarks that would overlap with existing labels or previously placed landmarks are skipped.
+Landmarks that would overlap with existing labels, map features, or previously placed landmarks are skipped.
 To render the sample landmarks alongside a map, run

 ```
 cat examples/stuttgart.json | loom | transitmap --landmarks examples/landmarks.txt > stuttgart-landmarks.svg